16. In Love With Spring: My Novel Online

 Allie snorted.
 “Please!
 We all know it’s me!”

 “Are you guys kidding?”
-Mandy rolled her eyes.
+Mandy pointed at each sister one by one.
 “I practically raised you all while Mom was at work.”

 Lisbeth held up a hand.
 “I almost died,” she reminded them.
 “Mom has to love me most.”

-“To us,” Jules said, holding up her glass.
+“To us,” Jules said, and held up her glass.

 The others did too.
 Mom couldn’t help feeling sorry for Dad.
-His own fault that he wasn’t here, of course… but it was so hard to be mad at him.
-People fell in and out of love all the time.
-It happened.
-She thought about calling him later.
-But what if he wasn’t alone?
-Forget it.
+His own fault that he wasn’t here, of course…but damn, it was so hard to be mad at him.